 View all of our Portreath Cottages >

-Live music, performing arts, endless entertainment for kids, and of course fantastic seafood.
+A food and music festival on the banks of the Camel Estuary featuring live music, performing arts, endless entertainment for kids, and of course fantastic seafood.

 30th July - 1st August 2021